 \section{Abstract}

-In this paper, we study deep neural networks for solving extremely large linear systems arising from physically relevant problems.
-Because of the curse of dimensionality, it is expensive to store both solution and right-hand side vectors in such extremely large linear systems.
-Our idea is to employ a neural network to characterize the solution with parameters being much fewer than the size of the solution.
-We present an error analysis of the proposed method provided that the solution vector can be approximated by the continuous quantity, which is in the Barron space.
-Several numerical examples arising from partial differential equations, queueing problems and probabilistic Boolean networks are presented to demonstrate that solutions of linear systems with sizes ranging from septillion ($10^{24}$) to nonillion ($10^{30})$ can be learned quite accurately.
+This paper studies deep neural networks for solving extremely large linear systems arising from high-dimensional problems.
+Because of the curse of dimensionality, it is expensive to store both the solution and right-hand side vector in such extremely large linear systems.
+Our idea is to employ a neural network to characterize the solution with much fewer parameters than the size of the solution under a matrix-free setting.
+We present an error analysis of the proposed method, indicating that the solution error is bounded by the condition number of the matrix and the neural network approximation error.
+Several numerical examples from partial differential equations, queueing problems, and probabilistic Boolean networks are presented to demonstrate that the solutions of linear systems can be learned quite accurately.

 \begin{AMS} 65F10; 65F50; 65N22; 68T07; 60K25 \end{AMS}